sandstorm/Sandstorm.KISSearch/README.md

 # Sandstorm.KISSearch.Neos

-The package `Sandstorm.KISSearch.Neos` (composer `sandstorm/kissearch-neos`) is the implementation of the KISSearch Core API that provides full-text search for the Neos **ContentRepository** (Neos 9 ESCR).
+The package namespace `Sandstorm.KISSearch.Neos` is the implementation of the KISSearch Core API, which provides full-text search for the Neos **ContentRepository** (Neos 9 ESCR).

 ## Configuration